 If you are rewriting your long description, AppTweak developed a feature to help you test the density of this new long description.
-Simply click on the button the top right 'Test a new description', copy/paste the description, and find out the density on your top target keywords.
+Simply click on the button at the top right 'Test a new description', copy/paste the description, and find out the density of your top target keywords.

 Under the Metadata Tab, in the ASO Report section, there will be a banner if we detected a custom store listing for that app.
 We pull this data directly from the Google Play Store.

 For specific metadata elements, you can hover over the custom store listing icon and see whether or not that metadata is localized.